ecoin-project/ecoin-public/ARCHITECTURE.md

 - shifts in framing across time

 The most important principle is that the current fixed prompt should be treated as an observation core, not as the final form of the system.

+---

+## Non-breaking evolution of the discourse side

+The discourse core should remain stable enough to support week-by-week comparison.

+Early development should therefore focus on non-breaking expansion around the core rather than repeated schema changes.

+Recommended path:

+1. stabilize the observation core
+2. accumulate weekly interpretive memos
+3. develop provisional sidecar measurements
+4. collect lexical and framing candidates
+5. promote only stable dimensions into the formal framework